ovedaydin/ovedaydin/README.md

 - 👯 I’m looking to collaborate on Django
 - 🤔 I’m looking for help with React Native
 - 💬 Ask me about anything with a cool design
-- 📫 How to reach me: [instagram-link]@ovedaydin
+- 📫 How to reach me: @ovedaydin
-- ⚡ Fun fact: I'm an entrepreneur/artist
+- ⚡ Fun fact: I'm an entrepreneur/rapper